 - at a previously indicated date and time

 - when no more new prices or values are received that meet the buying organisation’s minimum differences – as long as they have already stated the time they will allow after the last submission before closing the auction

 - when the number of phases already indicated has been completed.

 The closure method must be clearly stated in the invitation, along with any relevant timetables.

-On completion of the electronic auction, contract award may be made in line with the information provided in the contract notice.
+On completion of the electronic auction, contract award must be made in line with the information provided in the contract notice.

-Post-Tender Negotiations should not be undertaken following an electronic auction.
+Post-Tender Negotiations must not be undertaken following an electronic auction.